Lightjohn/Ssh-ultimate-guide/README.md

 ## rsync

-Why is rsync here ? rsync is a backup/synchronisation tool, what matters here is it can use ssh to synchronize over the internet your data:
+Why is rsync here? rsync is a backup/synchronisation tool, what matters here is it can use ssh to synchronize over the internet your data:

 ```